hammerjs/hammer.js/src/gestures/README.md

 contains all the properties of the last gesture detect in this session.

-after the gesture detection session has been completed (user has released the screen) the Hammer.detection.current object is copied into Hammer.detection.previous, this is usefull for gestures like doubletap, where you need to know if the previous gesture was a tap
+after the gesture detection session has been completed (user has released the screen) the Detection.current object is copied into Detection.previous, this is usefull for gestures like doubletap, where you need to know if the previous gesture was a tap